 Finding the Area of Parallelograms and Trapezoids

-Information about the video Finding the Area of Parallelograms and Trapezoids
+Basics on the topic Finding the Area of Parallelograms and Trapezoids

 After this lesson you will be able to use two strategies involving triangles to find the area of trapezoids.

 The lesson begins with the definition of a trapezoid.
 It leads to decomposing the trapezoid into triangles to find the area of the trapezoid.
 It concludes with a composing a rectangle around a trapezoid, creating two new triangles, then finding the area of the trapezoid.